-- the audited annual financial statements for the year ended 31 December 2021; - the management's discussion and analysis relating to the audited annual financial statements for the year ended 31 December 2021; - the annual information form for the year ended 31 December 2021; and the certification of the foregoing filings as required by National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings.
+- the audited annual financial statements for the year ended 31 December 2021; - the management's discussion and analysis relating to the audited annual financial statements for the year ended 31 December 2021; - the annual information form for the year ended 31 December 2021; and - the certification of the foregoing filings as required by National Instrument ("NI") 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings. - The Q1 2022 unaudited financial statements and management's discussion and analysis and the related certification of the foregoing filings as required by NI 52-109.